‘Stolen’ Tupac Shakur photo leads to lawsuit against Universal Music Group

 According to Billboard, Modu’s estate filed the lawsuit over a blog post titled “Best Tupac Songs: 26 Essential Tracks.”
 Reportedly, a photo taken by Modu was used for the header image with the photo credit attributed to the Universal Music Archives.
 (The photo has since been changed to one credited to Al Pereira, who is currently suing Nas.)

-Modu’s estate says that it sent a cease and desist to UMG in February this year but it was ignored.
+Modu’s estate says that it sent a cease and desist letter to UMG in February this year but it was ignored.
 The lawsuit is alleging that UMG and ten unnamed co-defendants deliberately removed Modu’s copyright information and profited off the use of the image.
-For redress, it’s seeking a jury trial, award of all profits and fees, that the be removed, and damages.
-(Statutory damages for copyright infringement are to $150,000 per violation.)
+For redress, it’s seeking a jury trial, of all profits and fees, that the be removed, and damages.
+(Statutory damages for copyright infringement are up to $150,000 per violation.)

 Modu vs. Biggie

-As well as this case, Modu’s estate is the defendant in another lawsuit working its way through the courts.
+As well as this case, Modu’s estate is the defendant in another lawsuit working its through the courts.

 Earlier this year, Biggie Smalls’ estate sued Modu’s estate alleging that by selling merchandise including snowboards and shower curtains using Modu’s photographs, it was violating Smalls’ estate’s likeness rights.

-According to PetaPixel, the legal dispute kicked off in 2018 when Modu was still alive.
+According to PetaPixel, the legal dispute kicked off in 2018 when Modu was alive.
 He was seeking a living wage of $100,000 from Biggie’s estate, rather than the $3,000 per photo licensing deal that they were previously using.
 Biggie’s estate called Modu a “parasite” and sued instead.

 It seems that his estate agrees, and is determined to exercise those rights.